Our Epic Vacation: Day 13

 And you know, just one more of the awesome graffiti cliffs, too.

-Once back on the ship, we headed to play trivia, which is The Maestro’s and my favorite ship activity.
+Once back on the ship, we headed to play trivia, which is our favorite ship activity.
 The rest of the family enjoys it with us, too, and we have a lot of fun.

-For dinner that night (and we were so terrible at taking photos onboard the ship), The Maestro and I ate at the Crown Grill, which is a paid ship restaurant.
+For dinner that night (and we were so terrible at taking photos onboard the ship), my husband and I ate at the Crown Grill, which is a paid ship restaurant.
 It was nice to sit together and watch all the glaciers pass by the window.
-Also, our waiter was Romanian, so that was cool for us.
+Also, our waiter was Romanian, so that was cool for us because we both served LDS missions to Romania.

 After dinner we had an adult NIGHT OF FUN!

-We played Pop Music Trivia, and my brother Dave had to show off his Greased Lightning skills in front of everyone.
-The Maestro has a video, but when he tried to send it to me, it was just the first frame, and I am too lazy to figure out the problem.
+We played Pop Music Trivia, and my brother had to show off his Greased Lightning skills in front of everyone.
+My husband has a video, but when he tried to send it to me, it was just the first frame, and I am too lazy to figure out the problem.
 So just imagine him pulling an awesome John Travolta move.

 After we won a bottle of wine in trivia, we learned country line dancing.
-(Bria and Brayden got to be with the adults that night.)
+(My oldest daughter and nephew got to be with the adults that night.)
 Don’t worry, we gave the wine to someone else.

 I had no idea we were being judged and might go on to win the title of Karaoke Superstar of the Entire Ship.